aulphin/GuISE-XAI/README.md

 For General image explanation, we utilized publicly available ImageNet and PASCAL-VOC images while experimenting.

-GT_metric_GuISE.ipynb: In this Ground truth metric computation is implemented in GuISE method utilizing publicly available MSRA-B dataset

 GuISE(kmeans).ipynb: Inplace of Fuzzy experimentation utilizing k-means clustering

 For detailed information about the dataset and its specifics, please refer to the referenced paper.
 If you utilize information from this source, ensure to cite it appropriately.